“It’s not what you look at, it’s what you see”

 My photographs are currently on permanent exhibit in several locations –

-I am represented by two Galleries in Nova Scotia:
+I am represented by three Galleries in Nova Scotia:

 Bill Curry Photography Gallery and Studio – Port Maitland, Nova Scotia, Canada